 Funding and costs

-The project is being funded by Cambridgeshire County Council, East Cambridgeshire District Council, Greater Cambridge Greater Peterborough Local Enterprise Partnership grant (£22 million Growth Deal which includes £16 million from Department of Transport) and Network Rail.
+The project was funded by Cambridgeshire County Council, East Cambridgeshire District Council, Cambridgeshire and Peterborough Combined Authority (£22 million Growth Deal which includes £16 million from Department of Transport) and Network Rail.
 An extra £13 million has also been allocated to cover cost increases due to difficulties building on a floodplain and near a national heritage site.

 A consultation on the detailed plans for Ely bypass was held in March 2013.
 A consultation on five possible solutions to the traffic issues in Ely took place from 17 October - 11 November 2011.